 Selected Work

-The following case studies represent a sample of applied analytical work across consulting engagements, independent research, and industry projects.
+The following case studies represent a sample of applied analytical work across consulting engagements, independent research projects, and industry projects.
 Each project applied rigorous quantitative methods to a concrete problem – from organizational strategy to market intelligence to NLP systems.
 Where applicable, detailed write-ups are linked below.
 Client-confidential engagements are described at the methodological level only.

 Organizational Performance & Growth Strategy